-AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Remember Learning Objective: 02-04 Explain the rationale behind amortization; describe the four categories of amortizable intangible assets; and calculate amortization expense.
-Level of Difficulty: 1 Easy
+AACSB: Reflective Thinking AICPA: BB Critical Thinking Accessibility: Keyboard Navigation

+Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible assets, and calculate amortization expense.

 31. The manner in which a business amortizes a patent or copyright is the same whether the business directly purchases the patent or copyright or whether it self-creates the intangible.